ElspethHaixin/MeshSimplification-1/checkpoint.md

 ## Updated Schedule

 ## Works completed so far
-- Designed and implemented a new mesh simplification algorithm to make it easy to parallelize.
-- Discussed with professor Todd Mowry about how to parallelize this mesh simplification algorithm.
-- Find potential parallel parts in the serial version algorithm, and parallized those parts with OpenMP and PThread.
-- Designed the new parallel version algorithm.
-Trying to parallize our new mesh simplification algorithm in a multiple task queue model.

 ## preliminary results

 ## Current Issues

 ## First try to parallelism
+Our first try to parallelize the problem is to identify the independent loops within the serial algorithm.
+These loops can be distributed to many workers in a shared address space fashion.
+Common implementations include OpenMp and Pthread library.

 ## Way to final parallelism